tikiorg/tiki/tiki/doc/devtools/README.txt

-TikiWiki DevTools
+Tikiwiki DevTools
 -----------------
-$Id: README.txt,v 1.5 2005-05-18 10:59:14 mose Exp $
+$Id: README.txt,v 1.6 2007-03-02 19:49:09 luciash Exp $

-The content of this directory is intended to be used for TikiWiki development.
+The content of this directory is intended to be used for Tikiwiki development.
 It's included in the package for use of developers whose task is to release new versions of tikiwiki.

 Main tools